If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 Frequency

-There’s only one question left… how often should you apply rosemary hair oil?
+There’s only one question left… how often should you apply rosemary beard oil?

 Well, there isn’t one answer.
 It really depends on your skin and hair type.